carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 ### Group activity

-The facilitator will recreate the table on the board and collect the data from the participants.
-Write the answer on the board.
+We'll create a housing dataset together.
 After the data was collected, label the prices into two categories low or high.

+_Comment: Make into bullet points using the .callout blockquote style.
+We will use bold formatting for each term that has a definition in a callout._
+> ## Definitions
+>
+> Supervised learning - text
+> Unsupervised learning - text
+{: .callout}

 Our dataset has labeled data, so our classification is a supervised machine learning task.
-There are different types of machine learning algorithms - supervised learning, unsupervised learning, and reinforcement learning.
+There are different types of machine learning algorithms - supervised learning and unsupervised learning are the main two.
 In this workshop, we focus on supervised learning algorithms.
 Note different types of features (text, number, category, etc).
 _Comment: We should have some example rows filled in already.
-Shoudl we remove the third ... column to make it 2 features?_
+Should we remove the third ... column to make it 2 features?_
 <p align="center">
 <img width="550" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/IMG_0016.jpg">
 </p>